SrgjanX/SRX.ViTool/README.md

 - **-viberdir C:\ViberDownloads** It will use this directory.
 - **-useCurrentDir** It will use the directory where the .exe is located.
 - **-deletePTT** It will delete the auto generated PTT directory if its empty.
+- **-deleteTemp** It will delete the auto generated Temporary directory if its empty.

 ## How to contribute
 If you want to contribute to this project, you are welcome!